netadr/netadr.github.io/content/blog/a-quick-glimpse-sbz/attribution.md

 ### "QUANTUM Shooter SBZ Notes"

-Another Snowden document, [QUANTUM Shooter SBZ Notes][7], describes how to configure STRAITBIZARRE for a specific usecase:
+Another Snowden document, *QUANTUM Shooter SBZ Notes* [^7], describes how to configure STRAITBIZARRE for a specific usecase:

 ![Image showing instructions on how to configure SBZ](../mhs-sbz.png)